Our Process

 ANCESTRAL METHODE:

-An example of one of our Ancestral bubbles: Field Blend No. 1!
+An example of one of our Ancestral bubbles: Field Blend No. 1

-We riddle them to encourage the dead yeast cells (lees) down the neck of the bottle, then pop the top to expel the solids.
+Direct-pressed juice is fermented in stainless steel with gentle stirring throughout.
+Then, when the sugars were low, we hoisted it onto a forklift, syphoned the wine into individual bottles, capped them, and let them finish fermenting in the bottles.
+We then riddle them to encourage the dead yeast cells (lees) down the neck of the bottle, then pop the top to expel the solids.
 We then top it off with wine (see above) and recap.

-Pressed juice goes straight into neutral barrel or stainless tank for wild fermentation.
+Pressed juice goes straight into a neutral barrel or stainless tank for wild fermentation.
 When it hits about 2 brix, we bottle it by hand and let it finish fermenting in the bottle—pure gravity flow, no filtering.
 This method leaves more natural lees and a bit of cloudiness that clears over time.
 Some sediment might hang out, but that’s just part of the charm.

 TRADITIONAL METHOD: